crnobog/searchium/README.md

 * `searchium.toggleCaseSensitivity`: Toggle whether searches are case sensitive or not.
 Default binding: alt+c with the searchium controls focused.
 * `searchium.toggleWholeWord`: Toggle searching for a whole word or allowing substring matches.
 Default binding: alt+w with the searchium controls focused.
 * `searchium.toggleRegex`: Toggle between searching plain text queries or with regular expressions.
 Default binding: alt+r with the searchium controls focused.
+* `searchium.openDetails`: Open a window with details about the search index.
+* `searchium.clearHistory`: Clear search history
+* `searchium.nextResult`: Focus the next result in the results view and open the result in a preview editor.
+* `searchium.previousResult`: Focus the previous result in the results view and open the result in a preview editor.
+* `searchium.previousQuery`: Move one step backwards in the search history and repeat that search.
+* `searchium.nextQuery`: Move one step forwards in the search history and repeat that search.
 * `searchium-controls.focus`
 * `searchium-results.focus`